thinktandem/thinktandem.io/src/content/articles/legacy-drupal-lando.md

 </VirtualHost>
 ```

 Finally, to see where this should be mapped, I noticed [this COPY command](https://github.com/achih/docker-php4/blob/master/Dockerfile#L163) instruction of the Dockerfile.
-When I rebuilt the lando app, I started!!
+When I rebuilt the lando app, it started!
 However, when I went to the localhost url, I got a 500 apache error.
 After running ```lando ssh -s appserver -u root``` I then ran ```cd /var/log``` and looked at the apache error logs.
 I could see that the site did not have rewrites enabled and the .htaccess of my Drupal 4.6 site needed it.

 Luckily, lando has [build steps](https://docs.lando.dev/config/services.html#build-steps) for services that will allow me to enable the packages I need when this app starts up.
 I the build_as_root step into my .lando.yml: